A Modern Revival for The Iconic Getaway Cabin in the Woods

 As we moved into modern times, vacation homes became as diverse, sophisticated, and stylish as log cabins, bungalows, and country cottages.
 With their open floor designs, space for expansion, modern appliances, and amenities, vacation homes are being transformed into primary residences.

 This 2-story, 3-bedroom Florida-style home plan has the ideal setting for a vacation getaway and a primary residence.
-There’s an attractive courtyard entry lined with shrubs and trees; a patio overlooks the swimming pool (below) (Plan #117-1097).
+There’s an attractive courtyard entry lined with shrubs and trees; the rear patio (below) overlooks the swimming pool (Plan #117-1097).

 Can anything be more relaxing than sitting on the covered porch of this 2-story Country-style Cottage home plan and basking in the peace and tranquility of the surroundings (Plan #126-1287)?